Abdallah-Ragab/easy-tables/readme.md

       </table>
       ```

-  - ### **The unique identifier** : the unique identifier is a column whose value is unique for each column. its used to identify the selected rows by returning the value of the unique identifier's cell of the selected row. each row should have a unique identifier set by either adding the attribute **"unique-identifier"** to a head column like the following :
+  - ### **The unique identifier** : the unique identifier is a column whose value is unique for each row. its used to identify the selected rows by returning the value of the unique identifier's cell of the selected row. each row should have a unique identifier set by either adding the attribute **"unique-identifier"** to a head column like the following :
       ```
       <thead>
           <tr>